mlhartme/stool/README.md

 #### DESCRIPTION

-This command gets or sets stage [properties](#properties).
+This command gets or sets stage [variables](#variables).

-When invoked without arguments, all stage properties are printed.
+When invoked without arguments, all variables are printed.
-When invoked with one or more *key*s, the respective properties are printed.
+When invoked with one or more *key*s, the respective variables are printed.
-When invoked with one or more assignments, the respective properties are changed.
+When invoked with one or more assignments, the respective variables are changed.

-Strings may contain `{}` to refer to the previous property value.
+Strings may contain `{}` to refer to the previous value.
 You can use this, e.g., to append to a value:
 `sc config "metadataComment={} append this"`.

-If you want to set a property to a String with spaces, you have to use quotes around the assignment.
+If you want to set a variable to a string with spaces, you have to use quotes around the assignment.

-If you change a property, your pods might restart to apply this change.
+If you change a variables, your pods might restart to apply this change.

-Properties have a type: boolean, number, date, string, or list of strings.
+Variables have a type: boolean, number, date, string, or list of strings.

-Boolean properties by be `true` or `false`, case sensitive.
+Boolean values may be `true` or `false`, case sensitive.

-Date properties have the form *yyyy-mm-dd*, so a valid `metadataExpire` value is - e.g. -`2016-12-31`.
+Date values have the form *yyyy-mm-dd*, so a valid `metadataExpire` value is - e.g. -`2016-12-31`.
 Alternatively, you can specify a number which is shorthand for that number of days from now (e.g. `1` means tomorrow).

-List properties (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.
+List values (e.g. `metadataContact`) are separated by commas, whitespace before and after an item is ignored.

+TODO
-Technically, properties are modified by running Helm upgrade with both modified an unmodified values;
+Technically, variables are modified by running Helm upgrade with both modified an unmodified values;
-unmodified values are passes as is, they are not re-evaluated from using the underlying class property.
-Caution: if you modified a value `a` that's referenced in by class property 'b', 'b' is not re-computed.
+unmodified values are passes as is, they are not re-evaluated from using the associated property.
+Caution: if you modified a value `a` that's referenced in by property 'b', variable 'b' is not re-computed.

 [//]: # (include stageArgument.md)